The Best Propane Stoves For Camping And RV Life

 It can output 6,666 BTU per hour which will be more than enough to cook a real meal with a small frying pot or pan.
 My wife and I have one of these, and while we don’t use it as much anymore since we have a bigger stove, we loved having this paired with a 6.5 inch Lodge Cast Iron Skillet.
 We’ve cooked so many burgers, grilled sandwiches, eggs, and boiled water for coffee with this setup and we only have good things to say about it.

-As mentioned above, it’s a stove that folds.
+As mentioned above, it’s a portable camping stove that folds.
 When folded, it fits into an included carrying case which makes it the ultimate cooking stove for backpackers.
 When it’s time to cook, you screw the stove onto a butane/butane-propane gas canister and fold out the anti-slip arms which creates an area where you put your pan or kettle.
 A valve on the bottom will let you control the flame depending on how hot you want to cook your food.

 Etekcity has put a piezo ignition system on the stove which lets you ignite the gas with the push of a button.
 This is a small feature that you might not realize how nice it is to have until you get to use one or use a stove that doesn’t have one.
 Being able to light up the gas without a lighter or matches is extremely convenient.